 Here are some examples: a magazine editor who is married, in her mid-30s with a toddler living in Manhattan who writes about “Moms in Manhattan” and presents the best products for her baby.
 Or a blogger who is a 24-yr old male who travels the world surfing and writes “Under the Waves”.
 A surfer blog who writes about the struggles of surfing during certain seasons, recommending the best places to stay at the same time.

 These are just a few examples of what lifestyle blogging can be.

 Lifestyle blog categories (niches)

 Many lifestyle bloggers embrace their experience or career origins when they are finding their “niche” to write in, like make-up, fashion, baking, travel, photography, health, fitness, décor, being a stay at home mom – subjects like that.
-So, first goal for you will be find what you want to write about!
+So, the first goal for you will find what you want to write about!
 And from experience I’ve learned, “stay in your lane” – don’t mix genres of writing.

 For example, if you are interested in traveling, photography and you are involved in the wine industry at the same time, you should have two blogs.
 One for your photography and travel (since those two go hand in hand) and a separate blog just for your work in the wine industry.
-Those two have very different audiences and because of that you should chose to use host two separate blogs to support the two subjects you write.
+Those two have very different audiences and because of that, you should choose to use host two separate blogs to support the two subjects you write.

 Find what you are passionate about and what you want to write about and then just start writing.

 If you need some examples to follow, here are the top 15 lifestyle bloggers to follow (random order):